-The Light-Weight Leave-in Treatment
+The Light-Weight Leave-in Conditioner

-Leave-In Treatments: Sometimes More Helps More
+Leave-In Conditioners: Sometimes More Is More

-Leave-in Cure: Extra Luster for Color-Treated Hair
+Leave-in Conditioner: Extra Luster for Color-Treated Hair

-Color-treated hair looks more brilliant after the application of leave-in treatments containing enzyme-rich apricot kernel oil, panthenol for protection and hair-regenerating keratin.
+Color-treated hair looks more brilliant after the application of leave-in conditioners containing enzyme-rich apricot kernel oil, panthenol for protection, and hair-regenerating keratin.
 These special ingredients add glow to any hair color.
 Special pigments in leave-in cures for blonde hair provide a golden glow.
 Very damaged color-treated hair may need a conditioning rinse and a leave-in treatment after shampooing.
 This applies in particular to hair after frequent bleaching.
 However, your color-treated hair may be quite healthy so that no more than a leave-in treatment is needed after shampooing.